eragon226/honeypot-analytics/README.md

 3-
 Look into analysing traffic logs - using tools like snort to look at exploits used and information like geo-location.
-Begin to take the information gathered and do some analysis on it as a whole and create some shiney d3.js pages - mapping origins of attacks,  graphing trends and looking into malware geneology.
+Begin to take the information gathered and do some analysis on it as a whole and create some shiney d3.js pages - mapping origins of attacks,  graphing trends and looking into malware genealogy.

 ###Plus's: